UCF-Li-Lab/SMS/README.md

 2. output_name/result

-‘MSMS_result.bed’ --------
+‘SMS_result.bed’ --------

-This is the final prediction of strains of MSMS model.
+This is the final prediction of strains of SMS model.
 It includes coverage with corresponding polymorphic sites.
 In the example below, there are two strains predicted.
 Each strain starts with '>' and its corresponding coverage.
 From next row, they are the polymorphic sites of above strain.
 Each row is represented by allele and its position.
 In the example below, two strains with coverage 39.95 and 10.29.

 Example result (part):